GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Construction of GOT-10k

-\textbf{Impact of repetition time.} Many tracking benchmarks require trackers to run multiple times (e.g., 15 times in VOT challenges\cite{vot2017}) on their datasets to ensure a reliable evaluation.
+\textbf{Impact of repetition time.} Many tracking benchmarks require trackers to run multiple times (e.g., 15 times in VOT challenges~\cite{vot2017}) on their datasets to ensure a reliable evaluation.
 This significantly multiplies the evaluation costs.
-In this work, we would like to quantitatively analyze the impact of repetition time on the stability of performance evaluation.
-Figure~\ref{fig:stdv_repetition} shows the improvement of evaluation stability of several stochastic trackers as the repetition time increases from 1 to 30, with video number fixed at 180.
-Compared to other influence factors, we find the contribution of increasing repetition time to evaluation stability is negligible (at the order of 0.001) when evaluated on a testing subset with 180 videos.
+We quantitatively assess the impact of repetition time on the ranking stability here.
+We run trackers multiple times and plot the relationship between repetition times and the standard deviation of methods' ranks in Figure~\ref{fig:stdv_repetition}.
+The video number is fixed to 420 and the repetition time is increased from 1 to 30.
+We find the contribution of increasing repetition time to the evaluation stability is negligible (at the order of 0.1) when evaluated on our large test set.
 Considering the stochastic character of many trackers, we set the number of repetitions to 3, which is fairly enough for a stable evaluation.

 According to the above analysis, the final splits of GOT-10k dataset are summarized in Figure~\ref{fig:dataset_splits}.
-The testing subset contains 180 videos, 84 classes of moving objects and 32 forms of motion, where a highly reliable evaluation is observed at such a setting in the above experiments.
-Except for the \textit{person} class, all object classes between training and testing videos are \textit{non-overlapped}; while for \textit{person}s, the motion classes between training and testing are not overlapped.
-The validation subset is selected by randomly sampling 180 videos from the training subset, with uniform probabilities across different object classes.
-For each stochastic tracker, we run 3 times of experiments and average the scores to ensure a reliable evaluation.
+The test set contains 420 videos, 84 classes of moving objects and 31 forms of motion, where a reasonably stable ranking can be observed at such a setting (Figure~\ref{fig:stdv}).
+Except for the \textit{person} class, all object classes between training and test videos are \textit{non-overlapped}; while for \textit{person}s, the motion classes between training and test sets are not overlapped.
+We limit the maximum number of videos per class to 8 (which accounts for only 1.9\% of the test set size) to avoid larger-scale classes dominant the evaluation results.
+The validation set is selected by randomly sampling 180 videos from the training subset, with a uniform probability across different object classes.
+For each stochastic tracker, we run 3 times of experiments and average the scores to ensure a reproducible evaluation.